Solway Shopping Centre upgrade

 New public spaces

-To create these new public spaces and pedestrian-safety improvements, we are proposing to reduce existing concrete and asphalt areas and replace with garden beds, plant out crossing points and wider car parking bays.
+To create these new public spaces and pedestrian-safety improvements, we will reduce existing concrete and asphalt areas and replace with garden beds and plant out some crossing points.
 We will add 3 median planting beds to protect parked cars from the existing electricity poles.
 This will result in the removal of 3 parking spaces.
-The existing accessible car parking bay will be moved and improved.

 To assess the impacts of this proposal, a parking occupancy survey has been completed and it was found that there is adequate parking provision within the shopping centre to accommodate this proposed change.